mysrejourney/mkdocs/docs/css/cascade-priority.md

 </body>
 </html>
 ```

-If I want to apply different color ONLY to h1 and h2.
+If I want to apply different colors ONLY to h1 and h2.
 Note, you can select `n` number of selectors and group them.

 ```css
 h1,h2 {
     color: blueviolet;
 }
 ```

 ![group_selector](../assets/group_selector.jpg)

 `2.
-Child` : This will apply the CSS rule to the direct child element
+Child` : This will apply the CSS rule to the direct child element (only one level nested inside means first generation only)

 **Syntax**
 ```css